ardthomp/640_user_analytics/README.md

 - Text preprocessing
 - Reference data loading

 ### Text analysis workflow

-Research topic text was normalized using:
+Research topic text is processed using a shared text-analysis workflow across both the historical HUMC and harmonized HMH pipelines.
+The workflow uses:

 - Phrase preservation rules (`phrases.csv`)
 - BioLemmatizer
 - `tidytext`
 - Custom merge mappings (`custom_merges.csv`)

-The workflow:

-- Cleans and normalizes free-text research topics
-- Preserves meaningful biomedical phrases before tokenization
-- Tokenizes and lemmatizes text
-- Applies custom mappings to merge equivalent terms
-- Rejoins processed text with structured metadata for downstream analysis
+The pipeline cleans and normalizes free-text research topics, preserves meaningful biomedical phrases before tokenization, tokenizes and lemmatizes text, and applies custom mappings to merge equivalent terms and abbreviations.
+The processed text is then rejoined with structured metadata for downstream analyses such as lemma frequency counts, TF-IDF comparisons, and temporal trend analysis.

-The scripts also generate updated n-gram and phrase candidate lists to support ongoing refinement of the phrase dictionary.
+The scripts also generate updated bigram, trigram, and phrase-candidate tables to support ongoing refinement of the shared phrase dictionary and normalization workflow.

 ### Modeling and trend analysis